-Video Games, Switches, Video Cameras, Computers, Apple/Samsung/Smart Watches, Cell Phones, iPod touch, iPads, Tablets, etc. are not permitted at camp.
+Cell Phones, Apple/Samsung/Smart Watches, Video Games, Switches, Video Cameras, Computers, iPod touch, iPads, Tablets, etc. are not permitted at camp.

 We strongly believe that these items detract from the camp experience and our goals at Camp Sequoia.
-Campers travelling alone to camp by plane are fine to bring a cell phone in order to communicate with camp and parents while in transit.
+Campers traveling alone to camp by plane may bring a cell phone in order to communicate with camp and parents while in transit.
 Campers should turn the cell phone into the Sequoia office upon arrival.